erikvelf/scrimba-quizzical-clone/README.md

 ## TODO

+- [ ] Add "Play again" button to play again the selected category without going back to the "Start"
 - [ ] Add menu selection for Categories like Animals, Art...
 - [ ] Improve the UX by making the "Get new questions" more responsive
 - [ ] Add new entries for type of quiz (true or false, multiple answers, ...)